faculty

 - Auditor independence

-Dr. Lin is an Associate Professor of Accounting in the Department of Accounting and Finance.
-She came to Umass Dartmouth from Boston University where she received her Doctoral Degree in Business Administration.
-She received the Thomas J. Higginson Award for Excellence in Teaching in 2014 in the Charlton College of Business.
+Dr. Lin is a Professor of Accounting in the Department of Accounting and Finance.
+She came to UMass Dartmouth from Boston University where she received her Doctoral Degree in Business Administration.
+She received the Thomas J. Higginson Award for Excellence in Teaching in the Charlton College of Business.

-Her research focuses on institutional investors, accounting conservatism, earnings management, audit quality, and auditor independence.
-She has presented her work at many conferences such as American Accounting Association’s annual meetings.
-Some of her work has been published or accepted for publication in accounting and finance journals such as Journal of Accounting, Auditing, and Finance, Review of Quantitative Finance and Accounting, The CPA Journal, Journal of Forensic and Investigative Accounting, and Review of Pacific Basin Financial Markets and Policies
+Her research focuses on ownership structure, accounting conservatism, cash holdings, audit quality, and auditor independence.
+Her work has been published or accepted for publication in accounting and finance journals such as Journal of Accounting, Auditing, and Finance, Pacific-Basin Finance Journal, Finance Research Letters, Review of Quantitative Finance and Accounting, The CPA Journal, Journal of Forensic and Investigative Accounting, and Review of Pacific Basin Financial Markets and Policies.